 Boardroom Insight:

-Athletes already know how to spot weaknesses in the defense.
-In franchising, that’s called market analysis — and it’s the difference between sinking and scaling.
+When it comes to franchising, Athletes already know how to identify weaknesses in a defense.
+That’s market analysis – powered by franchise power: a proven playbook, brand trust and real support.
+It is the difference between sinking or scaling.

 7. Networking and Connections: Big Rolodex Energy